Pain Medications for Palliative Care

 Although opioids are excellent in controlling pain, they do have side effects.
 Among the most common are:

-- Constipation.
+.
 This is the one you can't get around.
 Most people who take an opioid experience some degree of constipation, and it doesn't tend to go away as your body gets accustomed to the medication.
 But as a preventive measure, regularly taking a stool softener and laxative can keep most constipation under control.
 Also, the drugs methylnaltrexone (Relistor) and naloxegol (Movanik) are approved to treat constipation specifically due to opioid use in those with chronic pain not caused by cancer.